 Absence Comments Each Day of Absence Call the Front office, (732) 929-1222, each day the child is absent unless you know ahead of time how many days the child will be out of school.
 In that case, you may inform the classroom teacher with a note and no further calls will be necessary.
 Five Unexcused Absences Parent(s)/guardian(s) will receive a letter via mail as well as a phone call from our Guidance Counselor.
 Absences: Illness; family illness/death; medical appointments; educational opportunities; vacation; personal family matter days.
 Ten Unexcused Absences Parent(s)/guardian(s) will receive a second letter via mail and will be required to meet with the Attendance Committee, consisting of the Principal, Nurse, Attendance Officer and Guidance Counselor.
-More than Ten Unexcused Absences Parent(s)/guardian(s) will receive a third certified letter via mail and will be referred to the Superintendent.
+At 15 Unexcused Absences Parent(s)/guardian(s) will receive a letter via mail and a phone call from the Superintendent's office to set up an attendance meeting.